friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 Mailicious usage in PrestaShop via commons libraries are :
 * remote code execution (RCE) to put a webshell
-* Server Side Request Forgery (SSRF) to agress other website with a clean IP,
+* Server Side Request Forgery (SSRF) to aggress other website with a clean IP
-* File Deletion (FD) to remove an htaccess and expose logs or sensitive data,
+* File Deletion (FD) to remove an htaccess and expose logs or sensitive data
 * File Writer (WF) to put a webshell
-* Files read reader (RF) to read sensitive data like mysql password,
+* Files read reader (RF) to read sensitive data like mysql password
-* SQL injections (SQLi),
+* SQL injections (SQLi)
-* Technical data leaks (Info).
+* Technical data leaks (Info)

 |PrestaShop dependancy|Malicious usage|
 | ------|-----|